Recently I saw a post addressing research on a 5-stage agile maturity model with stages something like this:

 This 5-stage model parallels organizational evolution to human development.
 The parallel may not hold up under scrutiny.

 Staged maturity models focus us on layers of clustered improvement.
-They are nice, neat, useful for conceptual understanding, but of limited use when applied literally.
+They are nice, neat, and useful for conceptual understanding, but of limited use when applied literally.
 We assume Organizations evolve along those layers.
-Usually, the layers help us see bands of typical behavior, but organizations tend to evolve along staggered paths.
+In reality the layers help us see bands of typical behavior, but organizations tend to evolve along staggered paths.
 An activity associated with one layer may be executed earlier or later, depending on needs or constraints.
 The root of our desire to layer organizational evolution into bands is possibly because of how we observe human development in bands of capability, with typical development progressions.